Esri/arcgis-maps-sdk-java-samples/symbology/symbol-dictionary-sample/README.md

   - enter text into one or multiple seach boxes and hit `search for symbols`
   - this will seach for symbols containing the information that was entered

-To search for multiple different symbols:
-  - after entering your first search just repeat steps above
-  - this will display any symbols that from all searches

 Clear button:
   - will clear any previous search results and start fresh